Treasure Hunting in Sillamae (Estonia)

 And the Third Foundation

 I noticed a few iron junk objects lying on one of the foundations.
 That was a sign of someone having searched the spot before.
 My mother had mentioned a guy with metal detector she saw in the forest last year.
-According to her observation, the guy's machine didn't look like my Explorer, rather it seemed to be old and primitive.
+According to her observation, the guy's machine did not look like my Explorer, rather it seemed to be old and primitive.

 Besides, the guy was digging WW2 military relics in the trenches.
 That made me believe that I still had a good chance of discovering some nice "keepers."
 I thought that the good targets could be easily missed in such dense layer of WW2 junk.